fabryandrea/RedshiftWorkshop/README.md

 Now let's setup the Redshift Cluster to query historical Data on S3 Data Lake with Redshift Spectrum.

-In this exercise, we will leverage external tables to query data that is stored in Amazon S3.
+In this lab, you will leverage external tables to query data that is stored in Amazon S3 using parquet file format.
 The external tables are created in the AWS Glue.
 You also have an option to store external tables using Apache Hive Metastore.

 We will perform the following activities;